ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 ### Configuration through `ezplatform`

 In YAML configuration, you can now use `ezplatform` as well as `ezpublish` as the main configuration key.

+### API improvements

+The following PHP API methods have been added:

+- `ContentService::countContentDrafts` returns the number of all drafts for the provided user
+- `ContentService::loadContentDraftList` returns a list of all drafts for the provided user
+- `ContentService::countReverseRelations` returns the number of all reverse relations for a Content item
+- `ContentService::loadReverseRelationList` returns a list of all reverse relations for a Content item